ne of the top requests I hear from startups is:

 There’s No “One Right Kind” of Salesforce Admin

 A top challenge is the range of viable personality types the candidate pool comprises, with varying drawbacks and strengths.
 You end up speaking to self aggrandizing smooth talkers, myopic code monkeys, prima-donna architects, inexperienced workhorses, etc. You’ll also find fairly antithetical backgrounds, where some candidates have grown into their role from Sales, others from IT.
 But the mess extends much further as you begin to consider matching candidates to the Responsibilities part of your JD.
 In your resume pile you find a veritable cornucopia of experience bullets you care about.
 But which candidate has the best combination of bullets?
-This one has built Territory Management and CPQ, but this one has designed an automated Commission system and has done a Hubspot integration.
+This one has built Territory Management and CPQ, but this one has designed an automated Commission system and knows how to Sync Asana and Salesforce together.
 This one knows how to code in Apex and VisualForce!

 Sure, all roles draw a variety of candidate types.
 But unlike other roles, you’ll often find yourself ‘moving forward’ simultaneously with a seasoned strategist, a savvy technologist, and a hungry rookie go-getter.
 Feeling confident about what you’re getting (or even need, for that matter) feels impossible, for good reason.
 Here are my answers for the top 4 questions I get:

 1) How Do I Hire to a Plan, not Keyword Soup?